Frequently Asked Questions

 You can choose anyone as an attorney, as long as they are at least 18 years old and mentally capable.
 To give the power of attorney, you as donor must also be at least 18 years old and mentally capable.

-An Enduring Power of Attorney is a Power of Attorney that continues even if the maker of the Power of Attorney becomes incompetent.
+An Enduring Power of Attorney is a Power of Attorney that allows the attorney’s authority to continue even if the donor becomes mentally incompetent.

 Anyone who is 18 years of age or older and is mentally capable can be named as an attorney.
 An attorney under an Enduring Power of Attorney also cannot be an undischarged bankrupt.